LittleGreenViper/SwipeTabController/README.md

 ## Usage

 In order to use this package, you must either instantiate, or subclass (and instantiate the subclass) the ``LGV_SwipeTabViewController`` class.
-This is the "wrapper" class that presents a screen with two main
+This is the "wrapper" class that presents a screen with two main components:

 - A "Tab Bar" (instance of [`UIToolbar`](https://developer.apple.com/documentation/uikit/uitoolbar))